AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-statistics.md

 ### F. Create multi-column statistics
 To create a multi-column statistics, simply use the previous examples, but specify more columns.

+> [!NOTE]
-> [AZURE.NOTE] The histogram, which is used to estimate number of rows in the query result, is only available for the first column listed in the statistics object definition.
+> The histogram, which is used to estimate number of rows in the query result, is only available for the first column listed in the statistics object definition.

 In this example, the histogram is on *product\_category*.
 Cross-column statistics are calculated on *product\_category* and *product\_sub_c\ategory*: